 Ship shock trials employ the underwater detonation of large explosives but occur in designated areas well offshore, in waters too deep for bottom impacts (see Figure 2.3-1).
-As described above, Sargassum is fairly resilient to damage from explosions, and procedural mitigation for ship shock trials (Table 5.3-18) includes the avoidance of mats of floating vegetation.
+As described above, Sargassum is fairly resilient to damage from explosions, and procedural mitigation for ship shock trials (Table 5.3-17) includes the avoidance of mats of floating vegetation.
 Accordingly, ship shock trials would not affect attached or floating vegetation and will not be analyzed further in this section.

 The potential for seagrass to overlap with underwater and surface explosions is limited to the Key West Range Complex based on relevant mapping data, Figure 3.3-3 (Florida Fish and Wildlife Conservation Commission-Fish and Wildlife Research Institute, 2012).
 Seagrasses may potentially be uprooted or damaged by sea surface or underwater explosions.
 They are much less resilient to disturbance relative to Sargassum; regrowth after uprooting can take up to 10 years (Dawes et al., 1997).
 Explosions may also temporarily increase the turbidity (sediment suspended in the water) of nearby waters, but the sediment would be expected to settle or disperse to pre-explosion conditions within a relatively short time (minutes to hours depending on sediment type and currents).
 Sustained high levels of turbidity may reduce the amount of light that reaches vegetation which it needs to survive.
-This scenario is not likely given the low number of explosions planned in areas where seagrasses grow, i.e. estuaries, lagoons, and bays (Phillips & Meñez, 1988).
+This scenario is not likely given the avoidance of explosions in almost all areas where seagrasses grow, i.e., estuaries, lagoons, and bays (Phillips & Meñez, 1988), and the use of best available georeferenced data to avoid submerged aquatic vegetation to the maximum extent practicable as described in Section 5.4.1.2 (Mitigation Area Assessment).